Built from Broken book cover

 Why weight train?
 Tend to your tendons!

-Built from Broken makes an excellent case for weight training.
+Built from Broken [paid link] makes an excellent case for weight training.
 Specifically, it recommends that everyone should include Heavy Slow Resistance (HSR) training as a portion of their exercise program.
 The book has no interest in buff bods, slim waists, or super human strength.
 HSR is recommended simply because it will help you move pain free for more of your life.

 If you’re like me, this idea might throw you for a bit of a loop.
 And if you associate weight lifting with cavalier attitudes toward health and longevity, then that’s all the more reason to study Built from Broken carefully.
 Because what you’ll discover is a well-written argument that supports its program through numerous scientific studies and personal experience.